kubevela/kubevela/README.md

 #### **Built-in observability, multi-tenancy and security support**

-Choose from the wide range of LDAP integrations we provided out-of-box, enjoy enhanced [multi-tenancy and multi-cluster authorization and authentication](https://kubevela.net/docs/platform-engineers/auth/advance), pick and apply fine-grained RBAC modules and customize them per your own supply chain requirements.
+Choose from the wide range of LDAP integrations we provided out-of-box, enjoy enhanced [multi-tenancy and multi-cluster authorization and authentication](https://kubevela.net/docs/platform-engineers/auth/advance), pick and apply fine-grained RBAC modules and customize them as per your own supply chain requirements.
 All delivery process has fully [automated observability dashboards](https://kubevela.net/docs/platform-engineers/operations/observability).

 #### **Multi-cloud/hybrid-environments app delivery as first-class citizen**